amitabhnag/ProjectLight/README.md

 (+/-) indicate a positive or negative correlation with the student performance.

 Lasso regression identified "No mid day meal" factor to have a positive correlation with student performance.
 Mid day meal program was launched in India ["with a view to enhancing enrollment, retention and attendance and simultaneously improving nutritional levels among children"](http://mdm.nic.in).
-This result in this study is not consistent with this goal and needs to be investigated as a next step.
+Result found by this study is not consistent with the Mid day meal goal and needs to be investigated as a next step.

 Acronyms:
 * IHDS - India Human Development Survey